open-telemetry/opentelemetry-specification/specification/common/README.md

   - An array of primitive type values.
 The array MUST be homogeneous, i.e., it MUST NOT contain values of different types.

+String values SHOULD be valid Unicode sequences (UTF-8).

 For protocols that do not natively support non-string values, non-string values SHOULD be represented as JSON-encoded strings.
 For example, the expression `int64(100)` will be encoded as `100`, `float64(1.5)` will be encoded as `1.5`, and an empty array of any type will be encoded as `[]`.

 Attribute values expressing a numerical value of zero, an empty string, or an